ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch10-particle-explosions.md

 ### Create an explosion

-When a ghastly square is hit by a bullet we'll create a new `Emitter` based on the configuration from `particle_explosion()` with the addition that the number of particles is based on the size of the square.
-The coordinate that the particles will be generated at should be the same as the coordinates of the square.
+When a square is hit by a bullet, we'll create a new `Emitter` based on the configuration from `particle_explosion()`, with the addition that the number of particles is based on the size of the square.
+The coordinates where the particles are generated should be the same as the coordinates of the square.

 ```rust [hl,8-14]